mmuntaha/mmuntaha/README.md

 - 👋 Hi, I’m muntaha
 - 👀 I’m interested in Machine Learning and Data Science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently advancing certification in Python
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 You can reach me by mail